itfanr/ros2-wiki/Linux-Development-Setup.md

 vcs-import src < ros2.repos
 ```

-> Note: if you want to get all of the latest bug fixes then you can try the "tip" of development by replacing `release-latest` in the url above with `master`.
+> Note: if you want to get all of the latest bug fixes then you can try the "tip" of development by replacing `release-latest` in the URL above with `master`.
 The `release-latest` is preferred by default because it goes through more rigorous testing on release than changes to master do.
 See also [Maintaining a Source Checkout](https://github.com/ros2/ros2/wiki/Maintaining-a-Source-Checkout).

 ### Install one or more DDS implementations